aws/s2n-tls/tests/sidetrail/DEBUGGING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## How to locally rerun the tests

 The first step to debugging is to locally rerun the failing proof(s).
 Follow [the instructions here](README.md#how-to-execute-the-tests) to get SideTrail docker container and execute the tests.

 ## Updating the patch files

-The most common error you are likely to see if a failure to apply the necessary patches.
+The most common error you are likely to see is a failure to apply the necessary patches.
 Sidetrail depends on a set of patch files, stored in the `s2n/tests/sidetrail/working/patches`.
 These files patch away certain C constructs that SideTrail has trouble with.
 They are applied by the `copy_as_needed.sh` script in each proof.